How long should my Business Phone System last?

 The cost of holding on too long.

-For some businesses, phones are “mission critical” meaning they cannot miss a call without it having a detrimental effect on their business in some way.
-If this is your business, then you cannot afford to push your phone system to its dying breaths.
+For some businesses, their phone system is “mission critical” meaning they cannot miss a call without it having a detrimental effect on their business in some way.
+If this is the way your business is, then you cannot afford to push your phone system to its dying breaths.

 If one dropped call is going to negatively affect your business, or possibly be the difference between a dispatched or non-dispatched ambulance, or losses on the market because a trader was unable to make the call to buy or sell at a moments notice, then you must make sure to keep your phone system in pristine condition.